 However you choose to make this, know that your house will have the absolute best aroma to entice anyone for a delicious meal.
 Al Pastor is the new carnitas.

-But, back to Tacos Al Pastor!
+While I LOVE me some carnitas, al pastor is another house favorite that needs the spotlight.
 I enjoy the process of creating in the kitchen.
 One of my favorite cuisines is Mexican, it’s culinary flavors excite and usually with long patient roasting, it turns out to always be worth the effort and wait.